YottaDB/YDBDoc/MessageRecovery/errors.rst

 SECSHRSETGTMDISTFAILED
 -----------------------

-SECSHRSETGTMDISTFAILED, setenv for gtm_dist failed. gtmsecshr will not be started
+SECSHRSETGTMDISTFAILED, setenv for ydb_dist failed. gtmsecshr will not be started

-Run Time Error: This error indicates that the GTMSECSHR process failed to adjust gtm_dist environment variable.
+Run Time Error: This error indicates that the GTMSECSHR process failed to adjust ydb_dist environment variable.

 Action: Ensure that the root user is configured with adequate space for environment variables.